 Yes.
 This is Robin.
 The position for Jidu and RT6 are very different.
 Before I talk about Jidu, let me first talk about our strategy for intelligent driving.
 Our goal is to provide large-scale fully driverless ride-hailing services on open road.

 This is powered by our L4 autonomous driving technology.
 And at the same time, we use some of our L4 capabilities to put them into assisted driving features to support automakers' intelligent driving needs.
 And Jidu is just a perfect example of such automakers.
-So if you look at our bus portfolio for intelligent driving, we have RT6.
-RT6 represents Baidu's best automating technology.
+So, if you look at our business portfolio for intelligent driving, we have RT6.
+RT6 represents Baidu's best autonomous driving technology.

-RT6 is for large-scale fully driverless ride having services on open road.
+RT6 is for large-scale fully driverless ride-hailing services on open road.
 That is not a consumer-facing vehicle.
 I mean it's not selling to the consumer.
-Jidu's Robo 1 is a consumer seating product.
+Jidu's Robo-01 is a consumer facing product.
 We put on our Level 4 technology into Level 3 or Level 2+, if you will.
-Jidu Robo1 will be equipped with AMP 3.0, our most advanced autonomous driving solution.
+Jidu Robo-01 will be equipped with AMP 3.0, our most advanced autonomous driving solution.

 AMP 3.0 can handle end-to-end intelligent driving and parking, urban roads and highways.
 Also, our smart cabin will be installed in the car.
 It allows Jidu to provide voice interaction, insights and outside the car.
 We believe these new features will help us to expand our business.

 For the timeline, we could see everything is well on track.
-We could see the first mass-produced Robo1 finished very soon.
-The time line demonstrate Jidu's capability from design to mass production.
-Jidu plans to take orders for Robo1 later this year and deliver the vehicles starting 2023.
-And Jidu has the second model. plan to launch at the end of this year, then start taking orders in 2023 and deliver in 2024 for our second model.
+We could see the first mass-produced Robo-01 finished very soon.
+The time line demonstrates Jidu's capability from design to mass production.
+Jidu plans to take orders for Robo-01 later this year and deliver the vehicles starting 2023.
+And Jidu has the second model.
+Jidu plans to launch at the end of this year, then start taking orders in 2023 and deliver in 2024 for our second model.

 Operator

-Our last question will come from [indiscernible] of UBS.
+Our last question will come from Wei Xiong of UBS.
 Please go ahead.

 First, I'm wondering if management can share some updates on your capital allocation.
 Could management talk a bit more on the implementation of your share buyback program?
 And how do you balance the investments into new businesses versus doing more buybacks or dividend?
 And second, as we recently saw the development between the U.S. and Chinese regulators regarding the audit inspections of ADRs, could management also share your thoughts on this progress?
 And given some of your peers have started the process to convert into dual primary listing, I was wondering would Baidu also consider such a U.S. Hong Kong due primary listing status?